Zenodo

 As an OpenAIRE Partner, the European Organization for Nuclear Research known as CERN created Zenodo as a “Catch-all” data repository service for EU researchers in 2013.
 Zenodo also allowed OpenAIRE to test new workflows and content types before being rolled out to other repositories.

 The Zenodo repository is open and not restricted to scientific disciplines or publications; it adheres to the principle “All fields of research.
-All types of research artefacts“.
-It also permits sharing, curation and publication of data and software.
+All types of research artifacts“.
+It also permits sharing, curation, and publication of data and software.
 The Zenodo code itself is open source and accessible via GitHub.

 How can this project help me?